IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 5. The files containing TFRecords are read by the [tf.data] API of TensorFlow and eventually transformed into a dataset of appropriately padded batches of sequential data.

+The above workflow is not as simple as reading data from a Pandas DataFrame comfortably fitted in the main memory; however, it is much scalable.
+This pipeline can handle arbitrary amounts of data.

 The source code of what follows can be found in the following repository: